PaulOchoa952/Data-Management-and-Visualization-Deployment/readme.md

 # Readme
 Python script to fetch the metabase data and put it into a csv using the metabase API.
+# Tech use
+We require to install Kubernets,Python,Docker desktop,visual studio code and git.

 ## Kubernetes YAML files